murraytait-pa/User-Manual/Getting_started.md

 For more detailed information about Jupyter notebooks and the user interface components, please see the following link: [The Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#)

-.
-A cell is a multiline text input field, and its contents can be executed by using Shift-Enter, or by clicking either the “Play” button the toolbar, or Cell, Run in the menu bar.
-The execution behavior of a cell is determined by the cell’s type.
-There are three types of cells: code cells, markdown cells, and raw cells.
-Every cell starts off being a code cell, but its type can be changed by using a drop-down on the toolbar (which will be “Code”, initially), or via keyboard shortcuts.

 ## <a id='getting-started-notebook'></a>[Getting started notebook](#getting-started-notebook)